Nepal General Information

 You do not need to be a mountaineer with rippling muscles to enjoy trekking.
 What you need is to collect Nepal General information and know about it.
 Nepal has different kinds of trekking zone.
 Some areas are popular and have lots of tea houses to choose from.
 While some need to have full camping equipment.
 Always get the full details about the thing that you need to carry from your trusted travel agent.
 Parikrama Treks will take care of all the details.

 Parikrama Treks always let travelers know about the trekking equipment to have.
 While on the camping trek, Parikrama Trek will arrange all the basic equipment.
 Our staff will also carry emergency first aid kits.
 You can collect the list of equipment that you need to carry from us.

-The best time for Climbing & trekking in nepal – visit Nepal 2020 holidays is during spring (February through May) and autumn (September through November).
+The best time for Climbing & trekking in Nepal is during spring and autumn.
+Spring lies from February through May and autumn from September through November.
 Warm days and clear skies make this season favorable for trekking.
-Though December and January is also ideal for trekking, the air can be quite cold at high altitudes.
-The monsoon season last for three months, i.e. June, July and August.
-During this period, trekking is possible in the rain-shadow regions north of the Himalaya – like Mustang, Dolpa, Humla and the Jumla-Rara Lake regions of Nepal and Mt.
-Kailash Lake Manasarovar, Namche Barwa (South-East) of Tibet; also the other regions of Tibet.
+Through December and January is also ideal for trekking, the air can be quite cold at high altitudes.
+During this period, trekking is possible in the rain-shadow regions of Nepal.
+Most of them lie in the north of the Himalaya – like Mustang, Dolpa, Humla, and Jumla-Rara Lake.

-You need to pay a park fee of RS.
-3000 to enter a National Park or wildlife reserve.
+You need to pay a National park fee as per the rules of the Nepal Government.
 The fee is payable at the park entrance.
-Trekkers going to the Annapurna Region, however, must pay a fee of RS.
+Trekkers going to the Annapurna Region must pay a fee of RS.
 2000 (RS 100 for SAARC nationals) which is payable only in Kathmandu or in Pokhara.
-The fee is utilised for environmental conservation and maintenance of the area.